Fixing Expert

 jigsaw

 It’s undeniably one of the best cutting tools for vinyl plank flooring installations.
 That’s because a jigsaw lets you cut vinyl sheets in any direction and shape.
-Also, you’ll find jigsaw to be most useful when cutting around odd corners and pipes for installing vinyl flooring.
+Also, you’ll find a jigsaw to be most useful when cutting around odd corners and pipes for installing vinyl flooring.

 3. Circular Saw